gopasspw/gopass/docs/setup.md

 ### Ubuntu & Debian

+**WARNING**: The official Debian repositories contain a package named `gopass` that is not related to this project in any way.
+It's a similar tool with a completely independent implementation and feature set.
+We are aware of this issue but can not do anything about it.

 When installing on Ubuntu or Debian you can either download the `deb` package and install manually or use our repository.

 #### Using the gopass repository